Oscar-it0/Age_Verification_with_Computer_Vision_-_Good_Seed/README.md

 Between 10 and 15 representative images of different ages are shown to give a general impression of the dataset.

 ### Observations
-- Variability in image quality
+- Variability in image Quality
-- Uneven age distribution
+- Uneven Age Distribution
 - Possible biases in the dataset

 ---